How does Sprk work with the British Business Bank?

 - Building the modern, green economy financing groundbreaking solutions to climate change and helping smaller businesses transition to net zero so they thrive in a green future

-British Business Investments don’t provide finance themselves.
+The British Business Bank don’t provide finance themselves.
 Instead, they work with a number of delivery partners, whose investment programmes help to support businesses across a wide range of sectors, regions and stages of growth.